Artefacts

 Discover our collection of authentic tribal artefacts with cultural significance and artistic excellence.

-Maasai Snuff Pot
+Maasai Snuff Container,Kenyan.

 A pair of Mortar and Pestle